JVols111/Street-Fighter/README.md

 A simple Street-Fighter style game made using pygame in Python 3

 To Run:
-- Open the folder and run 'RUN.bat'
+- Open the folder and run `RUN.bat`